 Your A/C system is plugging away through another Belleville summer and then the cold air stops blowing.
-You call an air conditioner professional to come over and take a look and before it’s over you’re going to have to pay a pretty penny for the repair.
+You call an AC expert to come out to take a look and before it’s over you’re going to have to pay a pretty penny for the repair.
 So at what point do you give up and just replace your current A/C equipment?

 Clearly the older the system the more it’s likely to breakdown and lose efficiency.
-Air conditioners over ten years old are actually much less efficient than the current energy-efficient equipment available today.
-But if your AC is more than 14 years old, you are probably going to invest more money over time to keep it functioning than if you just bought a new, energy-efficient air conditioning system.
+Air conditioning systems over ten years old are actually much less efficient than the current energy-efficient equipment available today.
+But if your equipment is more than 14 years old, you are probably going to invest more money over time to keep it functioning than if you just bought a new, energy-efficient air conditioner.

-To keep on topic with the above theme, ultimately it’s going to cost more to buy parts and mend issues than it would to just buy a new air conditioner.
-Another thing to remember is R-22, the typical refrigerant for old cooling equipment, is being phased out for the protection of the environment.
-If your air conditioner was produced before 2010, you will probably see a jump in the cost of your refrigerant until you replace your equipment.
+To keep on topic with the theme above, ultimately it’s going to start costing more to buy parts and mend issues than it would to just buy a new A/C. Another factor to remember is R-22, the typical refrigerant for old cooling equipment, is being phased out for the protection of the environment.
+If your air conditioner was produced before 2010, you will probably see a large increase in the fee for your refrigerant until you replace your system.

-Technology is constantly advancing and with that comes more energy-efficient air conditioning equipment.
-Systems now tend to cost less to run because they are capable of cooling the home more efficiently, decreasing your utility bills – and who doesn’t want that?
+Technology is constantly developing and with that comes more energy-efficient air conditioning equipment.
+Systems now tend to cost less to operate because they are capable of cooling the home more efficiently, decreasing your utility bills – and who doesn’t like that?

 To set-up a complimentary in-home estimate to upgrade your current inefficient air conditioner, call D & K Heating Service Experts at 613-707-2421.
-We will come over, review your current cooling system, and go over all of your options with you so you can make the ideal choice for your home.
-For more information regarding if now is the right time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+We will visit your home, review your current AC system, and review all of your options with you so you can make the ideal decision for your home.
+For more information regarding if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.